DOJ issues new guide for specialized police units in the wake of Tyre Nichols' death

 Specialized units in such places as Los Angeles, New York, and Washington, D.C., have come under intense scrutiny over the years for terrorizing or targeting the communities they're supposed to serve.
 Some of their names alone--Scorpion, Wolfpack, and Crash--"emphasize and further separate the agency from the community and perpetuate the 'us versus them' mentality," the new guide said.

-The DOJ guide suggested that the units can serve a laudable purpose, from preventing auto thefts and street violence to arresting particularly violent suspects.
+The DOJ guide, released by the Office of Community Oriented Policing Services, known as COPS, suggested that the units can serve a laudable purpose, from preventing auto thefts and street violence to arresting particularly violent suspects.
 But it adds that elected leaders and police chiefs should assess how long they need to operate, and perhaps set term limits based on community needs.

 Gupta said she hopes the new report can help managers "ask themselves the right questions at the outset but also ensure that there's management and accountability in place."